jmhodges/gmail_floating_button_bar/README.md

-Toby, Ian: I go into detail below, but I'll start with the questions I have:
+Hey, Toby, Ian, Ted.
+I go into detail below, but I'll start with the questions I have:

 1. Do you have any idea why the element insertion makes this work
 2. Why does setting the style attribute work but adding a class with the same CSS not?
+3. Why is the width (possibly the left?) of the button bar div reset by the browser when you scroll, forcing the implementation to include the original width and left in the style attribute?
+(May be because of the div insertion?)

 # How the Gmail floating button bar works